National Institute Of Allergy And Infectious Diseases (niaid)

 New mRNA HIV vaccine trial aims to train immune system to fight virus

-⭐️ VACCINE ⭐️ OngoingThis early-stage study tests two experimental mRNA vaccines designed to teach the body to make powerful antibodies that can neutralize many strains of HIV.
-The trial involves 53 healthy adults without HIV to check safety and immune responses.
-If successful, this approach could le…
+⭐️ VACCINE ⭐️ OngoingThis early-stage study tests two experimental mRNA vaccines designed to teach the body to make powerful antibodies that can neutralize many types of HIV.
+About 53 healthy adults without HIV will receive the vaccines to check safety and immune response.
+The goal is to see if the v…

 Phase: PHASE1 • Sponsor: National Institute of Allergy and Infectious Diseases (NIAID) • Aim: ⭐️ VACCINE ⭐️